ConnorGriffin/www.connorcg.com/_posts/2018-03-20-uploading-and-downloading-from-google-drive-via-api-with-powershell-and-oauth2.markdown

 comments: true
 ---
 <!--more-->
 My organization is currently in the process of migrating from Office 365 to G Suite, as well as migrating to Team Drives from a traditional SMB file server.
 This has resulted in a need for an easy method to interact with Google Drive using PowerShell, as I have a number of scripts that store and read data on SMB file shares.
-Thanks to Montel Edwards for getting me started with <a href="https://monteledwards.com/2017/03/05/powershell-oauth-downloadinguploading-to-google-drive-via-drive-api/">this</a> post.
+Thanks to Montel Edwards for getting me startedwith <a href="https://monteledwards.com/2017/03/05/powershell-oauth-downloadinguploading-to-google-drive-via-drive-api/">this</a> post.

 I am working on a GDrive module that uses concepts from this post to mirror many built-in PowerShell functions, such as: Get-Item, Get-ChildItem, New-Item, etc. The GDrive module would include functions such as: Get-GDriveItem, Get-GDriveChildItem, New-GDriveItem, etc.

 ## Create Project and OAuth 2 Tokens